Former Phillies Pitcher And Two-Time Cy Young Winner Roy Halladay Killed In A Plane Crash

-Roy Halladay, former Major League Baseball pitcher for the Philadelphia Phillies, died in a plane crash Tuesday in the Gulf of Mexico, authorities confirmed.
-The two-time Cy Young-winning pitcher had developed a love for flying after retiring from professional baseball in 2013.
+Roy Halladay, a former Major League Baseball pitcher for the Philadelphia Phillies, died in a plane crash Tuesday in the Gulf of Mexico, authorities confirmed.
+The two-time Cy Young Award winner developed a love for flying after retiring from professional baseball in 2013.

-There was no mayday call received by the Tampa Bay air-traffic control tower before the small single-engine plane Halladay was flying went down, Nocco said.
+No mayday call was received by the Tampa Bay air-traffic control tower before the small single-engine plane Halladay was flying went down, Nocco said.

-"It just breaks our hearts," said Nocco, who added that Halladay and his family were well-known with the sheriff's department, participating in fundraisers, coaching the department's baseball team, and donating a canine.
+"It just breaks our hearts," said Nocco, who added that Halladay and his family had close ties to the sheriff's department, participating in fundraisers, coaching the department's baseball team, and donating a canine.

 "Deputies who were first arriving there were hoping the plane was low enough someone could have ditched it and got out," he said.